Home » Casing » Expandable Casing Mechanism, Application, Pros & Cons

 Expandable Casing Mechanism, Application, Pros & Cons

-This is one of the types of the casing with connections that can be run through the conventional casing (or other expandable casing) then expanded to a larger diameter than a conventional casing run through that same size pipe.
+This is one of the types of casing with connections that can be run through the conventional casing (or other expandable casing) and then expanded to a larger diameter than a conventional casing run through that same size pipe.
 While this is a relatively new technology, it has seen some good success in numerous applications.
 However, it is not necessarily a panacea, as there are drawbacks, too.

 Expandable Casing Is a Good Solution